 Another way you can smoke hemp is by using a glass pipe.
 Consumers must grind up the hemp flower, place it into the bowl, and inhale as you light it.
 Also, another convenient way to inhale CBD is vaping.
 Vaping has gained large attraction in the last 5 years, because it allows you to inhale CBD without incinerating the flower.
 A vaporizer only heats the flower up enough to vaporize the cannabinoids so you can inhale them.
 Many consumers believe vaping is much healthier than smoking CBD.
 Finally, you can smoke hemp out of a water bong.
 Some believe that inhaling from a bong is smoother because the water helps to filter the smoke.

 Using a water bong is a straightforward process.
 First, fill the bong up with enough water so that when you place the down stem in, it is submerged in water.
 Pack the bowl with your choice of hemp flower.
 Next, place your lips inside the mouthpiece, not around it.
 Light up your hemp flower and inhale enough to fill the chamber with smoke.
 Once the chamber is filled with smoke, remove the bowl and inhale the remnants until the chamber is cleared.

 Conclusion – Can You Smoke Hemp?

-To answer your initial question, yes, you can smoke hemp!
+To answer your initial question, yes, you can smoke hemp and CBD flower!
 With a wide variety of strains, you can be sure there is a flavor, or two, that you’ll like.
 Some more experienced consumers blend different strains together.
 With a bit of experience, you will be able to differentiate the different terpenes to see what your body needs.
 Of course, you will have to do a bit of research, but practice makes perfect, right?.
 Do a bit of research.